How to serve green tea like you’re eating it in Japan

 Matcha Hojicha

-Green tea that is not green… Hojicha is the last harvested tea leaves.
-It is a mature tea leaf, not a young tea leaf.
-Therefore, the tea leaf size is large and is considered to be of lower quality than Sencha green tea.
-But Hojicha is special because it is roasted tea, making it a reddish brown color, fragrant, and has a strong taste.
-The taste of real green tea has a more inviting aroma than Matcha.
-The taste is often compared to caramel, charcoal or roasted nuts.
-The price is cheaper than other green teas because it is made from tea leaves that are considered lower grade and less sweet.
-The charm of this tea is that it is roasted, which reduces the astringency and bitterness, creating a fragrant taste and making it easy to drink, so it is very popular in Japan.
-It is suitable for drinking between meals or after dinner, and is also suitable for children because it is low in caffeine.
+As for green tea that isn’t green… Hojicha is made from tea leaves harvested at the end of the season.
+These are mature leaves, not young leaves, resulting in larger leaf size.
+It’s considered to be of lower quality than Sencha, but Hojicha is special because it’s roasted, giving it a reddish-brown color, a fragrant aroma, and a rich, intense flavor.
+It has a more inviting aroma than matcha and its taste is often compared to caramel, charcoal, or roasted nuts.
+It’s cheaper than other green teas because it’s made with lower-grade leaves and is less sweet.
+The charm of this tea lies in the roasting process, which reduces astringency and bitterness, resulting in a fragrant and easy-to-drink flavor.
+It’s very popular in Japan, perfect for drinking between meals or after dinner, and suitable for children because it’s low in caffeine.

 Source: https://www.etsy.com/listing/275027278/kukicha-twig-green-tea-organic-35-oz-tin